Constitution of Nigeria: Richards constitution

-Macpherson constitution
+MacPherson constitution

 An inter-parliamentary conference at Ibadan in 1950 drafted a new constitution.
 It was dubbed the Macpherson Constitution after the incumbent Governor-General John Stuart Macpherson.
-It went into effect the following year, in 1951.
+It went into effect the following year.

-The Macpherson Constitution provided for regional autonomy and federal union, creating a central government with a Council of Ministers.
+The MacPherson Constitution provided for regional autonomy and federal union, creating a central government with a Council of Ministers.
 This encouraged political participation and party activity at the national level.
 However, the regional governments had broad legislative powers that could not be overridden by the newly established 185-seat federal House of Representatives.
 As a result, the Macpherson Constitution significantly boosted regionalism.

 Lyttleton constitution

-The next revision of the constitution was called the Lyttleton Constitution after Oliver Lyttelton, 1st Viscount Chandos.
-It was enacted in 1954 and firmly established the federal principle.
-This paved the way for Nigeria's independence from Great Britain.
+The next revision of the constitution was called the Lyttleton Constitution, named after Oliver Lyttleton.
+This was drawn up after two constitutional conferences: